fegoworks/survey-questionnaire/README.md

 # SURVEY QUESTIONNAIRE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a clone of the Github Trending Page.
-Its a simple app to demostrate the basic features of the react: components, routes and API integration.
+It is a simple app that allows a user answer questions provided by a questionnaire.
+The app uses the `questionnaire.json` file to derive its definition of a questionnaire

 ## Table of Contents